zachlasiuk/yellow-teaming-app/public/markdown_info/success_criteria/values/context.md

 > Identify your values to defend them

 Don't think 'who are we to choose?'.
 Instead, the question is 'we *must* choose, so choose wisely.'
 Incorporate complex values into your design and implementations, beyond looking at narrow KPI metrics only.
 For insipration, the [BBC developed 14 core values](https://www.bbc.co.uk/rd/projects/digital-wellbeing) that underpin human's psychological drivers and innate needs.

+There are three components with identifing your values:
+1. Identifying your values
+2. Embedding them in your system
+3. Assessing whether these efforts were successful